 Frank D. Mann, Ph.D.

-Welcome to my website.
-I am a Senior Research Scientist at Stony Brook University in the Department of Medicine.
-My work focuses on understanding the biological, cognitive, and social factors that contribute to mental health across the lifespan.
-I am especially interested in the relationships between trauma exposure, cumulative stress, and psychiatric outcomes, including post-traumatic stress disorder, mild cognitive impairment, and dementia.
-I am also interested in how personality and cognitive ability relate to different forms of psychopathology, on the one hand, and subjective well-being, on the other.
-I approach these and related topics using theories and methods from differential psychology, lifespan epidemiology, applied statistics, and quantitative genetics.
-Some of my recent work was featured in Social Science and Medicine, Proceedings from the National Academy of Sciences, Journal of Abnormal Psychology, and Clinical Psychological Science.
-Recently, I received an early career award from the International Society for the Study of Individual Differences.
-Previously, I completed a postdoctoral appointment in the Department of Psychology at the University of Minnesota and taught research methods and statistics at Augsburg University.
+I am a Research Assistant Professor and Senior Research Scientist at Stony Brook University in the Department of Medicine and a statistical reviewer for JAMA Network Open.
+My work focuses on understanding the factors that contribute to mental health across the lifespan.
+Recently, I've been developing structural models of social and relational environments to predict mental health outcomes, including psychopathology and psychological well-being.
+I am also interested in the relationships between genetic liability, traumatic exposures, and psychiatric outcomes, including PTSD, mild cognitive impairment, and dementia.
+I approach these and related topics using theories and methods from differential and clinical psychology, lifespan epidemiology, and quantitative genetics.
+Some of my recent work has been published in Nature Mental Health, American Psychologist, American Journal of Industrial Medicine, and Social Science and Medicine.
+In 2021, I received the Early Career Award from the International Society for the Study of Individual Differences.
+Previously, I completed a postdoctoral appointment at the University of Minnesota, worked as a statistical consultant for the Center for Practice Transformation, and taught research methods and statistics to undergraduates.

 PREVIEW OF UPCOMING RESEARCH